lamberta/devkit-doc/api/animate.md

 # Animation

-`animate` is a module used primarily for animating [ui views](../api/ui-view.html).
-It is a "tweening engine" that interpolates between screen positions, opacity, or any other numeric javascript property.
-Most importantly, it is optimized for mobile devices, so you should favor this module over manual position calculations within your game loop.
+`animate` is a module used for programmatically moving, changing, and animating properties, especially [ui.View](../api/ui-view.html) properties.
+It is a "tweening engine" that interpolates between screen positions, opacity, or any other numeric JavaScript property.
+It's most important feature is that it's optimized for mobile devices using native code, so you should favor this module instead of manual position calculations within your game loop.

 Examples: